gragon-soul/dragon5280/readme.txt

-Git is a version control system.
+Git is a version contorl system.
 Git is free software.
-i use Git is very good.
-i'm Git king.